Heark/Tyrone/README.md

 I'm also adding commands.

 # Commands
-!define - Returns the defintions of a word using the Urban Dictionary api.
+* !define - Returns the defintions of a word using the Urban Dictionary api.
-!character - Returns information about an an anime character.
+* !character - Returns information about an an anime character. (doesn't work all the time)
-!imdb - Returns information about a TV show or a movie.
+* !imdb - Returns information about a TV show or a movie.

 # How to build
 Very simple